adamisom/collab-canvas/README.md

 **Example Commands:**
 ```
 "Create a blue rectangle"
+"Create a red circle with radius 50"
 "Add 3 red circles in a row"
-"Draw a line from the top left to bottom right"
+"Draw a line from 100, 100 to 200, 200"
 "Add text that says Hello World"
 "Make the selected shape bigger"
 "Rotate it 45 degrees"
-"Change color to red"
+"Change all blue shapes to red"
+"Select all circles"
 "Align all selected shapes to the left"
 "Delete the selected shapes"
 ```

-The AI understands:
+**Features:**
-- All shape types (rectangles, circles, lines, text)
+- 🎨 All shape types (rectangles, circles, lines, text)
-- Multi-select operations
+- 🔄 Multi-select operations and batch commands
-- Rotation, alignment, styling
+- 📐 Rotation, alignment, styling
-- Viewport-relative positioning
+- 🎯 Select by color or type
+- 🗣️ **Voice input** (click microphone icon, Chrome/Edge only)
+- 📜 **Command history** (collapsible, click to reuse)

 **Quota:** 1000 commands per user (lifetime)